Mohan-Sai-Karthikeya101/WayPoint/README.md

 WayPoint addresses this gap by combining prediction, risk classification, SHAP-based explanation, recommendations, and Dream Score in one workflow.
 The student can see their current position, understand the factors influencing the prediction, and then explore a desired target through a model-based improvement scenario.

 What makes it distinctive is that the system connects prediction → explanation → actionable improvement → target-based planning, rather than treating prediction as the final output.

-# *Risk Classification*

-WayPoint classifies students into five categories:

-Very High Risk, High Risk, Moderate Risk, Low Risk, and Very Low Risk.

-These categories are not determined using manually fixed ranges such as "below 50 marks = High Risk."

-The classification model learns the relationship between the six input parameters and the training outcomes.
-During training, it learns decision boundaries that separate the different risk classes.
-When a new student is analysed, their parameters are passed through the trained classifier, which determines which learned region they belong to.

-This means the risk boundaries are learned from the training data and the model rather than being hard-coded into the application.

 # *Persistent Learning & Model Versioning*